 So how do you achieve this easy-going, effortlessly elegant look?
 We consulted with hair pro Kelly De Serio for some expert tips on how to pull off the perfectly imperfect.
-While you may have a pro doing your wedding day hair, we think you'll want to be able to recreate a version of the style yourself because this look is fitting for just about any occasion from festivals to date nights.
+While you may have a pro doing your wedding-day hair, we think you'll want to be able to re-create a version of the messy bun style yourself.

 Meet the Expert